 Vangelis Karipis

-Vangelis Karipis was born in Athens in 1971.
-He became involved with traditional Greek music from an early age, studying oud as well as Byzantine music.
-From the age of sixteen he started teaching himself percussion.
-He followed seminars in ethnic percussion with important musicians such as Tricy Sankaran, Joe Santos, Jamey Haddad and Alfredo Reyes.
+Born in 1971 in Athens, he became involved with Greek traditional music from a young age, studying the oud and Byzantine music, and at the age of 16 began studying percussion independently.
+He attended workshops on ethnic percussion with renowned musicians such as Trichy Sankaran, Joe Santos, Jamey Haddad, and Alfredo Reyes.

-In 2004 he represented Greece at the Medimuses international percussion convention in Tunis.
-He also participated in the opening and closing ceremonies of the Athens Olympics.
+In 2004, he represented Greece at the international percussion meeting in Tunis (Medi-Muses programme).
+He also participated in the Opening and Closing Ceremonies of the Athens Olympic Games.

 Songs